Interaction Improvement: The Checkers Calculus

 \subsection{Interaction Improvement}

 Observational preorders have been introduced to express that one program is more defined than another: when placed in any context, if the former terminates, then so does the latter.
 By varying the notion of termination being observed, one obtains different preorders that nonetheless share the same qualitative nature.
 To achieve a \emph{quantitative} notion of observation, one can compare two programs by considering the number of steps required for termination (see Sands \cite{SandsImprovementTheory,SandsToplas,DBLP:journals/tcs/Sands96}).
 However, this approach is often too fine-grained, since it also distinguishes terms that represent the same program at different stages of evaluation.
-In the checkers calculus, the introduction of colors makes it possible to compare programs by counting only the interaction steps between the program and its context during head reduction, while ignoring silent steps.
+In the checkers calculus, the introduction of colors makes it possible to compare programs by counting only the interaction steps between the program and its context, ignoring silent steps.
+In this paper, as in~\cite{InteractionEquivalence}, we adopt head-reduction as our operational semantics, leading to the following definitions.